 Why Might My Delayed Financing Fall Through?

-There are a lot of stipulations, and as you can imagine, sometimes things don’t fall into place correctly and your financing ends up falling through.
-Shabrang says there are two main reasons delayed financing loans fail to close:
+There are a lot of requirements and, as you can imagine, sometimes things don’t work out perfectly and your financing ends up falling through.
+There are two main reasons delayed financing loans fail to close:

 - Appraisal issues: The house is appraised when you buy it.
 When you’re starting your delayed financing loan, it will have to be appraised again.
 If the house appraises for lower than the price you paid for it, you’ll have to figure out a different financing option or absorb the difference.

 If you’re interested in delayed financing, it’s definitely something to learn more about and consider.
-We’re right in the middle of purchase season, and even though it’s a seller’s market, we have some tips to help you beat the competition.
-Paying in cash may help you out even more.
+Paying in cash may help you out.
 Just be certain that you’re meeting all the requirements for delayed financing if you plan on doing this.

 Do you think you might be eligible for delayed financing now?
-Fill out some basic information and talk to one of our Home Loan Experts to get started!
+Fill out some basic information or talk to one of our Home Loan Experts at (800) 785-4788 to get started!

 If so, subscribe now for tips on home, money, and life delivered straight to your inbox.